amuolo/amuolo.github.io/README.md

 It generates an Atom (RSS-like) feed of your posts, useful for Atom and RSS readers.
 The feed is reachable simply by typing after your homepage `/feed.xml`.
-E.g. assuming your website mountpoint is the main folder, you can type `yourusername.github.io/feed.xml`